TothJake/Roast-GUI/README.md

-# Roast GUI is the ROAST library for Transcranial electric stimulation, with an added user interface
+The ROAST library for Transcranial electric stimulation, with an added user interface for ease of use

 This software is in development and is not currently functional.
 If you are new to ROAST please use the original ROAST library here: